-Regulations Contents Schedule Finalized at FSB or BCBS Domestic regulation Credit Revisions to the Standardised Approach · Seeks to improve the standardised approach for credit risk, including reducing reliance on external credit ratings; increasing risk sensitivity; reducing national discretions; strengthening the link between the standardised approach and the internal-rating based (IRB) approach; and enhancing comparability of capital requirements across banks ·Under consultation (comment period closed in Mar.
-2016) ·To be finalized in the near future Unfinished Unfinished luirement risk Review of the CVA risk framework · Seeks to review the credit valuation adjustment (CVA) risk framework to capitalize the risk of future changes in CVA that is an adjustment to the fair value of derivatives to account for counterparty's credit risk ·Under consultation (comment period closed in Oct.
-2015) ·To be finalized in the near future Unfinished Unfinished Market risk IRRBB (Interest-rate risk in the banking book) · Adoption of enhanced Pillar 2 approach; (i) more extensive guidance on the expectations for a bank's IRRBB management process, (ii) enhanced disclosure requirements, (iii) an updated standardized framework and (iv) a stricter threshold for identifying outlier banks ·Finalized in Apr.
-2016 Finished Unfinished Revisions to the Standardised Measurement Approach · Use of the Business Indicator (BI), a proxy of size of business, and the loss data for risk weighted assets calculation is proposed.
-Termination of the Advanced Measurement Approaches (AMA) is also proposed ·Under consultation (comment period closed in Jun.
-2016) ·To be finalized in the near future Unfinished Unfinished Overall Constraints on the use of internal model approaches · Constraints on the use of the internal ratings based approach to credit risk; (i) applying the standardised approach to exposures to financial institutions, large corporates and equities, (ii) applying the F-IRB approach for exposures to medium sized corporates, (iii) applying the standardized approach or the IRB supervisory slotting approach for specialized lending, or (iv) applying or raising floors to PDs/LGDs and revising the estimation methods ·Under consultation (comment period closed in Jun.
-2016) ·To be finalized in the near future Unfinished Unfinished Capital floors based on standardised approaches · Replacement of the Basel I-based transitional capital floor with a permanent floor based on standardised approaches · The design and calibration is now considered.
-The floor could be calibrated in the range of 60% to 90% ·Under consultation (comment period closed in Mar.
-2015) ·To be finalized in the near future Unfinished Unfinished ra erage atio rement Leverage ratio · A minimum requirement of 3% to be introduced in 2018 · Public disclosure requirement started in Jan.
-2015 · Additional requirements for G-SIBs and revisions including credit conversion factors for off-balance sheet items are proposed in Apr.
-2016 The additional requirements for G-SIBs to be finalized in the near future Scheduled to be implemented in 2018 Finished in part Finished in part G-SIFI regulation TLAC (total loss- absorbing capacity) · Minimum requirement of (i) 16% of RWA (19.5% including capital buffer as for SMFG) and 6% of the Basel III Tier 1 leverage ratio denominator as from 2019, (ii) 18% of RWA (21.5% including capital buffer as for SMFG) and 6.75% of the Basel III Tier 1 leverage ratio denominator as from 2022 · Should be issued and maintained by resolution entities · An access to credible ex-ante commitments to recapitalise a G-SIB in resolution may count toward a firm's TLAC as 2.5% RWA as from 2019 and 3.5% as from 2022 ·Finalized in Nov.
+Regulations Contents Schedule Finalised at FSB or BCBS Domestic regulation Capital requirement Credit Revisions to the Standardised Approach • Seeks to improve the standardised approach for credit risk, including reducing reliance on external credit ratings; increasing risk sensitivity; reducing national discretions; strengthening the link between the standardised approach and the internal-rating based (IRB) approach; and enhancing comparability of capital requirements across banks Under consultation (comment period will be closed in Mar.
+2016) Targeted to be finalized through 2016 Unfinished Unfinished risk Review of the CVA risk framework •Seeks to review the credit valuation adjustment (CVA) risk framework to capitalize the risk of future changes in CVA that is an adjustment to the fair value of derivatives to account for counterparty's credit risk Under consultation (comment period closed in Oct.
+2015) Targeted to be finalized in mid-2016 Unfinished Unfinished Market risk IRRBB (Interest-rate risk in the banking book) •Adoption of enhanced Pillar 2 approach; (i) more extensive guidance on the expectations for a bank's IRRBB management process, (ii) enhanced disclosure requirements, (iii) an updated standardized framework and (iv) a stricter threshold for identifying outlier banks •Finalized in Apr.
+2016 Finished Unfinished Opera- tional risk Revisions to the Standardised Measurement Approach Use of the Business Indicator (BI), a proxy of size of business, and the loss data for risk weighted assets calculation is proposed.
+Termination of the Advanced Measurement Approaches (AMA) is also proposed Under consultation (comment period will be closed in Jun.
+2016) Targeted to be finalized through 2016 Unfinished Unfinished Overall Constraints on the use of internal model approaches • Constraints on the use of the internal ratings based approach to credit risk; (i) applying the standardised approach to exposures to financial institutions, large corporates and equities, (ii) applying the F-IRB approach for exposures to medium sized corporates, (iii) applying the standardized approach or the IRB supervisory slotting approach for specialized lending, or (iv) applying or raising floors to PDs/LGDs and revising the estimation methods Under consultation (comment period will be closed in Jun.
+2016) Targeted to be finalized through 2016 Unfinished Unfinished Capital floors based on standardised approaches •Replacement of the Basel I-based transitional capital floor with a permanent floor based on standardised approaches •The design and calibration is now considered.
+The floor could be calibrated in the range of 60% to 90% Under consultation (comment period closed in Mar.
+2015) Targeted to be finalized through 2016 Unfinished Unfinished ra erage atio rement Leverage ratio • A minimum requirement of 3% to be introduced in 2018 • Public disclosure requirement started in Jan.
+2015 • Additional requirements for G-SIBs and revisions including credit conversion factors for off-balance sheet items are proposed in Apr.
+2016 •The additional requirements for G-SIBs to be finalized through 2016 •Scheduled to be implemented in 2018 Finished in part Finished in part G-SIFI regulation TLAC (total loss- absorbing capacity) Minimum requirement of (i) 16% of RWA (19.5% including capital buffer as for SMFG) and 6% of the Basel III Tier 1 leverage ratio denominator as from 2019, (ii) 18% of RWA (21.5% including capital buffer as for SMFG) and 6.75% of the Basel III Tier 1 leverage ratio denominator as from 2022 Should be issued and maintained by resolution entities An access to credible ex-ante commitments to recapitalise a G-SIB in resolution may count toward a firm's TLAC as 2.5% RWA as from 2019 and 3.5% as from 2022 •Finalized in Nov.
 2015 Finished Unfinished